 Erika Mathews and her daughter Willow are fighting for their right to nature, the fundamental human right for which we should all be fighting in the face of the climate and other ecological crises.
 They are plaintiffs in a lawsuit currently on appeal to the Ninth Circuit Court of Appeals, challenging the federal government’s actions and inactions that have led to the climate crisis.
-Fair Start Movement intends to submit an amicus, or friend of the court, brief in the case.
+Having Kids intends to submit an amicus, or friend of the court, brief in the case.

 The case is straightforward: The Declaration of Independence, parts of the Constitution, and the Supreme Court have made clear that there is a fundamental human right to be let alone, or free from others.
 The Declaration, in particular, talks about freedom as based on Nature.
 Being in nature, or wilderness more specifically, is the height of that experience, and given that climate change is the greatest threat to nature, climate change is the greatest threat to that right.
 How can you be free of others without nature?
 If climate change is a bad thing, what’s the state of affairs we are changing from, and don’t we have a right to that healthy and natural world?
 Nature is the buffer between us and others – the thing that individuates us.